Find My Tour

 Surfers on a beach in Ireland

-Iconic waves aren’t just for Hawaii and Australia you know!
-Big wave surfing in Ireland has taken off in recent years.
+Iconic waves aren’t just for Hawaii and Australia!
+Big wave surfing in Ireland has really taken off in recent years.

-Aileen’s is probably Ireland’s most famous wave.
+Aileen’s is one of Ireland’s most famous waves.
 This mighty wave can grow as high as 12m (40ft).
 It requires specific stormy conditions and strong, offshore, easterly winds to make an appearance.
 Aileen’s is named after the nearby Aill na Searrach (Foal’s Leap) Cliffs.

 The location isn’t too bad either; if you’re brave enough to catch it, Aileen’s will roll you right into the foot of the world-famous Cliffs of Moher.

-Mullaghmore Head is another great place for big wave surfing in Ireland.
-This Sligo surf spot has hosted the Billabong Monster Tow-In Surf Session every year since 2011.
+Mullaghmore Head in Sligo is another popular place for big wave surfing in Ireland.

 Safe to say, we will not be surfing these big waves on tour!